Medical Editor: John P. Cunha, DO, FACOEP

 Acute Otitis Externa

-The following treatment-related adverse events occurred in 0.4% or more of the patients with intact tympanic membranes.
+The following adverse reactions occurred in 0.4% or more of the patients with intact tympanic Membranes

 |Superimposed ear infection||0.6%|

-The following treatment-related adverse events were each reported in a single patient: ear discomfort; decreased hearing; and ear disorder (tingling).
+The following adverse reactions were each reported in a single patient: ear discomfort; decreased hearing; and ear disorder (tingling).